 In the past few years the organization has grown in a number of ways as our resources have allowed.
 We have developed sound five year strategic goals to guide us to financial stability and to provide the path and strategies for growth.

-One of those areas has been near and dear to me – our work with Youth through a number of programs both in the schools and after school, our Youth Concerto Competition and the continuing expansion and diversification of the International Piano Competition.
+One of those areas has been near and dear to me – our work with Youth through a number of programs both in the schools and after school, our Youth Concerto Competition, the Hilton Head Chamber Music Institute, and the continuing expansion and diversification of the International Piano Competition.

-Our newest area of growth is in our programming of more intimate, interactive performances in private homes and soon in our new SoundWaves location.
-Many events are being planned for this unique home in Coligny.
-I look forward to sharing them with you.
+Our newest area of growth is in our programming of more intimate, interactive performances in private homes as well as our SoundWaves location.

 Through all of this I have had the privilege and pleasure to work with a wonderful team that includes dedicated, hardworking staff, talented musicians and devoted board members.
 Come next July I plan to spend more time with my husband Mike and our large family and to travel, something we both love.
 I will continue to support the community organizations that I value and my heart and support will always remain with the HHSO.

-Under Briggs’ guidance, the Hilton Head Symphony Orchestra has grown to be one of the area’s leading cultural organizations.
-Its reputation for quality and diversity in music has been recognized by its growth in subscribers, with tickets sold reaching record highs.
-Concerts have increased from nine to eighteen a year, new educational initiatives in the schools have been successful, and a new event and rehearsal space for the symphony has been established, all signifying the Symphony’s continued growth and success for the years to come.
+Under Briggs’ s guidance, the Hilton Head Symphony Orchestra has grown to be one of the area’s leading cultural organizations.
+Its reputation for quality and diversity in music programing has been recognized by its growth in subscribers, with attendance reaching record levels.
+Concerts have increased from nine to eighteen a year, new educational initiatives been successful, and a new event and rehearsal space for the symphony has been established.
+All point to the HHSO’s continued growth and success for the years to come.